openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/thermalhydrogen.md

 | ThermalHydrogenCCS | SE\_Large\_SMR | SE | Hydrogen | true | true | true | true | 0.006879832936086124 | 1.300184721664035 | 0.051727 | 0.17416840222407487 | 72729.17926 | 30021.9427 | 6.942084285 | 791.739 | 0.253871541 | 3 | 3 | 0.5 | 0.5 | 0.85 |

 ### Multiple Thermal Hydrogen withoutCCS Assets in Different Zones

+This example shows three thermal hydrogen plant assets located in the SE, MIDAT, and NE regions.
+Each asset is burning natural gas, and has unit commitment enabled.
+A `MinFlowConstraint` constraint is applied to the hydrogen edge with a minimum flow fraction of 0.85.
+A `MinUpTimeConstraint` and `MinDownTimeConstraint` constraint is applied to the hydrogen edge with a minimum up and down time of 3 hours.
+A `RampingLimitConstraint` constraint is applied to the hydrogen edge with a ramping limit of 0.5.
+The asset has an availability time series loaded from a CSV file.

 **JSON Format:**